 This way of dealing with tasks prevents team members from wasting time reading the massive documentation which is most of the time hard to read.

-So, take a benefit of being able to start the development phase as soon as possible without dealing with documents.
+So, take the benefit of being able to start the development phase as soon as possible without dealing with documents.

-#Focus on giving the feedback at the right time
+#Focus on giving feedback at the right time

 As we concluded, changes are an essential part of the agile development and frequent feedback from, in this case, the product owner is necessary.